 Jobs don’t open up often on these time machines.
-When they do, it usually means a rare handoff is underway.

 Read more about why we do what we do here: More than a Tour Company, a Jobs Company